golangci/golangci-lint-action/README.md

           # working-directory: somedir

           # Optional: golangci-lint command line arguments.
           #
-          # Note: by default the `.golangci.yml` file should be at the root of the repository.
+          # Note: By default, the `.golangci.yml` file should be at the root of the repository.
           # The location of the configuration file can be changed by using `--config=`
           # args: --timeout=30m --config=/my/path/.golangci.yml --issues-exit-code=0

-          # Optional: show only new issues if it's a pull request.
+          # Optional: For pull request only, show only new issues.
 The default value is `false`.
           # only-new-issues: true

+          # Optional: if set to true, then all caching functionality will be completely disabled,
+          #           takes precedence over all other caching options.
+          # skip-cache: true

+          # Optional: if set to true, caches will not be saved, but they may still be restored,
+          #           subject to other options
+          # skip-save-cache: true

-          # Optional:The mode to install golangci-lint.
+          # Optional: The mode to install golangci-lint.
 It can be 'binary' or 'goinstall'.
           # install-mode: "goinstall"
 ```